daehkim/pair-trading/README.md

 z-score = Spread / standard deviation

 The standard deviation is calculated by training data, which is the training data prices' spread history.
+We also used the degree = 4 for the polynomial linear regression hyperparameter.
+If it becomes too big, it goes to overfitting and will not generate the spread.
+If the spread distribution is small, it is hard to decide when we long and short the stocks.
 Here is the example graph of z-score history for the stock pairs we have.
 You can see it converges.

 ![z-score](https://raw.githubusercontent.com/daehkim/pair-trading/master/pictures/each_pair_z_score.png)

-#### Backtesting
+### Backtesting

 In this section, we will discuss testing.
 We apply our trading strategy to the real stock market and check how much we can earn based on our approach.
 We used the moving windows approach for the testing.
 For the training data, we used the previous 700 days stock prices.
 After we train the model with our machine learning algorithm, we calculate the z-score with the generated model and decide whether we will long or short the stocks.
 The input of backtesting is the z-score history generated in the 'trading strategy' part and the price history.
 Based on the input, we keep calculating the earning and loss of our stock and inverse.
 We also track the total asset history and return it as an output of backtesting.

+### Implementation

 To simplify the backtesting, we just set the initial money as million dollars and the volume of the stocks we trading as 'total assets' / '# of pairs'.
 Therefore, if our current total asset is $100 and the number of stock pairs is 10, we long/short the stock only with $10.
 We also calculate the price of the inverse (short) in the everyday base and we didn't consider the commission of trading to simplify.

+### Results

 We run the backtesting for all the timeline (2007~2015).
 Here are all the results from the backtesting.
 The x-label is the daily based time.
 It does not include market off-day.
 The y-label is the money (dollars).